Does life have an Instruction Book?

 I have often heard people say that life does not come with an instruction book.
 We know that when we purchase a new product, a car, a phone, a home, and just about anything, we get an owner’s manual along with it.
 These owner’s manuals that many of us ignore and throw away, never even looking at them, are valuable because they are the manufacturer’s instructions.
 You and I may think we know it all, but we do not know more about the product than those who created it.
 We will know and grow more by spending time reading God`s manual than with anything else.
 Regardless of why we ignore these manuals, our laziness, arrogance, or ignorance, it is good to change this habit and take the time to read these when we purchase something.
 I will be the first to admit that I qualified for all three of those excuses for most of my life as to why I did not take the time to read the instructions.

 And that is unfortunate.
 Books are awesome when we read the right ones.
-You probably have tasted food that you like and food you hate.
-If all you ever ate was the food you hated, eating would probably be something you only did when necessary.
+You probably have tasted food that you like and the food you hate.
+If all you ever ate were the food you hated, eating would probably be something you only did when necessary.
 You would only eat the amounts required to stay alive.
 For most boys in school, reading the book “to kill a mockingbird” was like listening to someone run their fingernails across a chalkboard over and over again.
-Mainly because they spend way too much time on this one book.

 I could not put it down and read it from cover to cover.
 The words jumped off of the page and hit right in the heart of what I was dealing with at the time.
 It forever changed my view of books and how big a role they can play when I want to know and grow.

 No one plays a more significant role in our early years than our families do, positive or negative.
 Even if we grow up in a dysfunctional family or have little to no family, the impact family has on us lasts a lifetime.